How I Traveled Across Europe for Less Than €300. (Honest Guide)

 Step One: Choose Your Destination with Your Head, Not Your Heart.

-The first route was in Central Europe: Budapest ← Prague ← Kraków ← Vienna, for 12 days.
-Hungary, Czech Republic, and Poland are among the cheapest countries in Europe for daily living, and I placed Vienna at the end as a "Western European dose" that doesn't completely destroy the budget.
+To get the most out of my Europe budget trip, I picked a smart multi-city route in Central Europe: Budapest ← Prague ← Kraków ← Vienna, spanning 12 days.
+Hungary, the Czech Republic, and Poland are among the cheapest countries to visit in Europe for daily expenses, food, and lodging.
+I added Vienna at the very end just to experience a taste of Western Europe without breaking the bank.

 Step Two: Flight Tickets — This Is Where You Win or Lose.